pivot-access-ltd/bma-offline-docs/src/how-to-work-with-annotations-5929.md

 <a href="#heading--work-with-dynamic-workload-annotations"><h3 id="heading--work-with-dynamic-workload-annotations">How to work with dynamic (workload) annotations</h3></a>

-This section will show you how to:
+This section will help you learn:

 - [How to identify machines that can receive dynamic annotations](#heading--identify-machines-that-can-receive-dynamic-annotations)
 - [How to set dynamic annotations for a machine](#heading--set-dynamic-annotations-for-a-machine)